By: Author John Cunningham. Published: 2022/09/02 at 6:32 pm

 How to Safely Work on a Snow Blower

 To work on your snow blower like a pro, tilt it forward and rest it on its bin.
 Most snowblowers aren’t that heavy and can easily be manhandled onto their bin with just a little effort.
-Make sure you are working on a hard-level surface, garage is obviously best.
+Make sure you are working on a hard-level surface; the garage is obviously best.

 If you have a dicky back, don’t be a hero; ask for help!